EvgenyKislyy/nest-demo/README.md

 "Security mode on" means that thermostate is off when smoke protection in alarm or warning state, and continue its operation after smoke protection returns to normal state (to prevent fire expansion)

-"Security mode off" means that thermostat do nothing when smoke protection transforms into alarm or warning state
+"Security mode off" means that thermostat do nothing when smoke protection switch into alarm or warning state

 Frontend: single page, angularjs, bootstrap
 Backend: Spring Boot, REST services, slf4j, firebase, maven